 What Is Calculated Field in Excel Pivot Table?

 A pivot table is a special type of range.
 You can’t insert new rows or columns within the pivot table.
 In summary, we can say that you can’t insert formulas to perform calculations with the data in a pivot table.
-However, you can create calculated fields for a pivot table.
+However, you can create a calculated field in a pivot table.
 A calculated field consists of a calculation that involves other fields.

 With the help of a calculated field (added in a pivot table), you can display new information.
 A calculated field is an alternative to creating a new column field in your source data.
 In most cases, you will find that it is easier to create a new column field in your source data with a formula that performs the expected calculation.
 But when your data is from an external source and you can’t manipulate the data source, you can use the calculated field feature.